EU ambassadors flock to Red Square for Putin's parade

 Spin?

-This year, the Kremlin said it had not invited any big names because the 76th anniversary was less important than the 75th.
+This year, the Kremlin said it had not invited big names because the 76th anniversary was less important than the 75th.

 "This year is not a [major] anniversary year, so we don't intend to invite foreign participants," Kremlin spokesman Dmitry Peskov said in April.